Serbia Country Commercial Guide

 Overview

-Digitalization of the economy and digital transformation are the key priorities for the Serbian Government.
+Digitalization of the economy and digital transformation are key priorities for the Serbian Government.
 The Serbian Government has announced investments of over $70 million in Artificial Intelligence (AI) and other related technological and scientific research and development.
-Also, Serbia will chair the Global Partnership for AI (GPAI), an OECD initiative, for the next three years and will host an annual summit in Belgrade with the first iteration occurring on December 3-4, 2024.
+Also, in December 2024, Serbia became the chair of the Global Partnership for AI (GPAI), an OECD initiative.

 In 2021, Serbia established its state-owned Data Center in Kragujevac city, hosting key information and communication infrastructure for the country.
 The center is equipped with the latest generation Nvidia supercomputer featuring an AI platform that is available for commercial lease.
-The Serbian Government recently announced its plans to acquire a second supercomputer in 2025.
+The Serbian Government announced the acquisition of second supercomputer.
 In 2022, U.S. IT giant Oracle Cloud opened its first regional private sector data center within the Kragujevac Data Center, using its capacity to offer a number of data processing services to the Serbian Government.

 The main scientific innovation institutes in Serbia are: BioSense, Research and Development Institute for IT in biosystems, focused on digital transformation of agriculture; and the Centre for the Fourth Industrial Revolution (C4IR Serbia) jointly established by the Government and the World Economic Forum in February 2022.
 C4IR focuses on two priorities: biotechnology and the application of artificial intelligence in healthcare.
 ICT infrastructure and smart technological solutions for applied sciences present a growing opportunity for cooperation with U.S. companies and implementation of advanced technologies and solutions.
 In 2021, Serbia notably established the first AI Research Institute in Southeast Europe and was one of the first country in the region to develop its National AI strategy.

 The U.S. is the largest trading partner for Serbia in the ICT sector.
-The ICT sectors is also the largest net exporting industry of the country, with exports of $3.9 billion in 2023, and annual growth of annually over 26% in the past decade.
+The ICT sector is also the largest net exporting industry, with exports of $4.1 billion in 2024, and annual growth of over 26% in the past decade.
+In trade relationship with the United States, U.S. exports still dominate in hardware, innovative solutions and licenses, while Serbia leads in provision of services.
 Serbian technology companies produce software for industries ranging from agriculture to medicine, as well as tracking and cloud applications, online games, and testing.
-They also run call centers and customer helplines, ranging from low-skilled to very high-tech.
-According to the official government statistical data, almost 110,000 people are employed in the sector, as of 2024.
+They also run call centers and customer helplines, ranging from low-skilled to high-tech.
+According to the official government statistical data, approximately 115,000 people are employed in the sector.

 Market Challenges